-- Math: four years of math, which includes the following: Algebra I, Algebra II, Geometry, and an additional math course taken in grades nine (9) through twelve (12); the additional math course varies by district.
-Algebra I, Algebra II, and Geometry may all be taken prior to ninth grade. - Language Arts: four years of language arts in grades nine (9) through twelve (12) to include reading, writing, and speaking.
-ELA courses vary by district and must be approved by the WDE content specialists as a Hathaway-approved course (see below). - Science: four years of science in grades nine (9) through twelve (12) to include three years of the following: Physics I, Physics II, Chemistry I, Chemistry II, Biology I, Biology II, Geology I, Computer Science I, or Physical Science. - a.
+- 1. Math: four years of math, which includes the following: Algebra I, Algebra II, Geometry, and an additional math course.
+Additional math courses vary by district and must be taken in grades nine (9) through (12) twelve.
+Algebra I, Algebra II, and Geometry may all be taken prior to ninth grade. - 2.
+Language Arts: four years of language arts to include reading, writing, and speaking.
+ELA courses vary by district and must be approved by the WDE content specialists as a Hathaway-approved course (see below). - 3.
+Science: four years of science to include three years of the following: Physics I, Physics II, Chemistry I, Chemistry II, Biology I, Biology II, Geology I, Computer Science I, or Physical Science. - a.
 The fourth year of science may come from the category of additional science; courses vary by district.
 No more than one (1) year of an additional science course may be taken. - i.
 Additional science can include two semesters of different science courses (example: Biology and Chemistry); or - ii.
 Courses listed under the additional science category for each district. - 4.
-Social Studies: three years of social studies in grades nine (9) through twelve (12) to include a combination of the following: World History, Geography, American Government, and Economic Systems. - 5.
+Social Studies: three years of social studies to include a combination of the following: World History, Geography, American Government, and Economic Systems. - 5.
 Two years of sequenced courses in one of the following categories: - a.
 Career and Technical Education (CTE) courses; or - i.
-Courses must fall under one of the 16 career clusters. - ii.
+Sequenced courses must fall under one of the 16 career clusters. - ii.
 Must be equivalent to two years of content, regardless of seat-time for the student.
-Example: Welding I and Welding II offered over the course of one year may be considered two years' worth of content. - b.
-Fine and Performing Arts (FPA); or - i.
-Sequenced courses must fall under one of the three FPA "umbrellas": Dance and Theater, Music, or Visual Art to be considered sequenced. - ii.
-Must be equivalent to two years of content, regardless of seat-time for students.
+Example: Welding I and Welding II offered over the course of one year may be considered two years' worth of content. - iii.
+View CTE Career Cluster pathways, here. - b.
+Fine and Performing Arts (FPA); or - Sequenced courses must fall under one of the three FPA "umbrellas": Dance and Theater, Music, or Visual Art to be considered sequenced. - ii.
+Must be equivalent to two years of content, regardless of seat-time for students. - iii.

-- iii.
 There are courses under the FPA category that aren't necessarily labeled as a sequence (examples: Band, Choir, Theater), but would be considered a sequence if taken multiple years. - c.
 Foreign Language - i.
-Must be equivalent to two years of content, regardless of seat-time for students.

-6. Two additional years of courses in CTE, FPA, or foreign language.
-The courses do not need to be sequenced and can come from any of the categories (example: students can take Band and Spanish I to meet this additional two years of requirements).
+Must be equivalent to two years of content, regardless of seat-time for students. - 6.
+Two additional years of courses in CTE, FPA, or foreign language.
+The courses do not need to be sequenced and can come from any of the categories (example: students can take Band and Spanish I to meet these additional two years of requirements).